arbor-sim/arbor/doc/py_overview.rst

 Overview
 =========
-This section gives insights to the usage of Arbor's python front end ``arbor`` with examples and detailed descriptions of features.
+This section gives insights to the usage of Arbor's python front end :mod:`arbor` with examples and detailed descriptions of features.
 The python front end is the main interface through which Arbor is used.

 .. _prerequisites: